wrtirado/cursor-chiro-app/docs/payment-plan.md

 - **Core Billing Model:**
   - Offices are billed based on the number of active patient accounts each month.
-  - When a chiropractor creates a patient account, builds a plan, and activates the account (by sending the plan to the patient), a fixed amount (e.g., $2 or $3) is added to the office's invoice for the month.
+  - When a chiropractor creates a patient account, builds a plan, and activates the account (by sending the plan to the patient), a fixed amount of $2 is added to the office's invoice for the month.
 - **Monthly Billing Cycle:**
-  - At the start of each billing cycle, all active patient accounts from the previous cycle are automatically included in the new cycle's invoice.
+  - At the start of each billing cycle, all active patient accounts from the previous cycle are automatically included in the new cycle's invoice at $2 per account.
   - Deactivated accounts that were already billed in a previous cycle do not reduce the invoice for that cycle, but will not be included in future cycles unless reactivated.
   - Reactivated accounts are billed in the current cycle if they had not already been active in that cycle.